15 Healthy Alternatives to Vegetable Oil That Taste Great

 Choosing oils that are pressed rather than chemically extracted and unrefined or refined not using chemical processes are the best to use for both health and flavor quality.
 You’ll find that these oils have a better nutritional value and are most recommended by health experts.

-Vegetable Oil Alternatives For Cold Applications (Salad Dressings, Dips, Sauces, Drizzling)
+Vegetable Oil Alternatives for Cold Applications

 While not ideal for cooking with over the stove or for use in baking, flaxseed oil is great for drizzling over foods and to make salad dressings with.
 It is an excellent source of linoleic (an omega-6 fatty acid) and alpha-linolenic (an omega-3 acid).